Richard Dannatt

-General Francis Richard Dannatt, Baron Dannatt, GCB, CBE, MC, DL (born 23 December 1950), is a retired senior British Army officer and member of the House of Lords.
-He was Chief of the General Staff (head of the Army) from 2006 to 2009.
+General Francis Richard Dannatt, Baron Dannatt, GCB, CBE, MC, DL (born 23 December 1950) is a retired senior British Army officer and member of the House of Lords.
+He was Chief of the General Staff (head of the British Army) from 2006 to 2009.

 Dannatt was commissioned into the Green Howards in 1971, and his first tour of duty was in Belfast as a platoon commander.
-During his second tour of duty, also in Northern Ireland, Dannatt was awarded the Military Cross.
-Following a major stroke in 1977, Dannatt considered leaving the Army, but was encouraged by his commanding officer (CO) to stay.
-After Staff College, he became a company commander and eventually took command of the Green Howards in 1989.
+During his second tour of operations, also in Northern Ireland, Dannatt was awarded the Military Cross.
+Following a major stroke in 1977, Dannatt considered leaving the army, but was encouraged by his commanding officer to stay.
+After Staff College, he became a company commander and eventually assumed command of the Green Howards in 1989.
 He attended and then commanded the Higher Command and Staff Course, after which he was promoted to brigadier.
-Dannatt was given command of 4th Armoured Brigade in 1994 and commanded the British component of the Implementation Force (IFOR) the following year.
+Dannatt was given command of the 4th Armoured Brigade in 1994 and commanded the British component of the Implementation Force the following year.

-Dannatt took command of 3rd Mechanised Division in 1999 and simultaneously commanded British forces in Kosovo.
-After a brief tour in Bosnia, he was appointed Assistant Chief of the General Staff (ACGS).
+Dannatt took command of the 3rd Mechanised Division in 1999 and simultaneously commanded British forces in Kosovo.
+After a brief tour in Bosnia, he was appointed Assistant Chief of the General Staff.
 Following the attacks of 11 September 2001, he became involved in planning for subsequent operations in the Middle East.
 As Commander of the Allied Rapid Reaction Corps (ARRC), a role he assumed in 2003, Dannatt led the ARRC headquarters in planning for deployments to Iraq and Afghanistan.
 The ARRC served in Afghanistan in 2005, but by this time Dannatt was Commander-in-Chief, Land Command—the day-to-day commander of the British Army.
-He was responsible for implementing a controversial reorganisation of the infantry which eventually resulted in his regiment, the Green Howards, being amalgamated into the Yorkshire Regiment.
+He was responsible for implementing a controversial reorganisation of the infantry, which eventually resulted in his regiment, the Green Howards, being amalgamated into the Yorkshire Regiment.